ashramwen/PSEditor/README.md

 ## Option Parameter
 * **getImgUrl**
   Type: String
-  A string containing the URL to which the request **Image List** is sent, like [this](https://github.com/ashramwen/PSEditor/blob/master/testjson2)
+  A string containing the URL to which the request **Image List** is sent, like [this](https://github.com/ashramwen/PSEditor/blob/master/testjson2) or [this](https://github.com/ashramwen/PSEditor/blob/master/testjson)